 - Have you been offered a severance package?
 If so, should you try to negotiate for more?

-- Once you receive the money, what is the best way to use the money?
+- Once you receive your severance, what is the best way to use the money?

 - What should you do with your existing pension plan (commute, move, or leave the plan where it is)?